What Is A Direct Relationship

 To establish causation in a direct relationship, researchers employ several methods:

 • Controlled Experiments: These involve manipulating one variable (the independent variable) and observing its effect on another variable (the dependent variable), while holding other factors constant.
-Randomized controlled trials are considered the gold standard in establishing causality.
+Randomized controlled trials are considered the gold standard in establishing causality Easy to understand, harder to ignore.
+Turns out it matters..

 • Longitudinal Studies: These involve observing variables over an extended period to detect patterns and causal relationships.
 This method helps to account for time-related factors and track changes in variables.